payatu/vuln-nodejs-app/solutions/solutions.md

 ## 26 JSONP Injection

-Application is using JSONP for fetching wallet balance information your goal is to steal wallet information of other users.
+Application is using JSONP for fetching wallet balance information your goal is to steal the wallet information of other users.

 ### Exploit

-1. First go to `/jsonp-injection` and analyze how browser is fetching latest wallet ballance using burpsuite.
+1. First go to `/jsonp-injection` and analyze how the application is updating wallet balance information using burp suite.
-2. You will notice a callback parameter which contains callback function name and also the response type is application/javascript because it is JSONP endpoint
+2. Observe a GET request going to `/jsonp-injection/wallet-usd-balance` endpoint with a callback parameter.
-3. Now send the request without callback parameter this time you will notice that server returned application/json content-type so if you are doing testing dont't forget to add '?callback' parameter in the request url to check if target api provides jsonp response.
+3. Forward the request and observe that the response type is application/javascript because it is a JSONP endpoint.
-4. Since jsonp endpoint returns content-type application/javascript and allow us to specify callback funciton we can steal user information, by using jsonp endpoint as a script in our attacker website then sending it to victim to steal their information.
+4. Now send the request without callback parameter this time you will notice that server returned application/json content type so if you are doing testing don't forget to add '?callback' parameter on API endpoints to check if the target api provides jsonp response.
-5. Copy the following code in a HTML file and host it on your server.
+5. Since jsonp endpoint returns content-type application/javascript and allow us to specify callback function we can steal user information, by using jsonp endpoint as a script in our attacker website and then sending it to the victim to steal their information.6.
+Copy the following code in an HTML file and host it on your server.

 ```html
 <html>
 <body>